MarianKelsey/mariankelsey.github.io/_pages/onlinecontent.md

 'Why study cities in the Hebrew Bible?' [here](https://youtu.be/YKc7NxhYxaU).

-'Why study memory in the Hebrew Bible' [here](https://youtu.be/kHyvfJzanTk).
+'Why study memory in the Hebrew Bible?' [here](https://youtu.be/kHyvfJzanTk).

 'Why study theology?' [here](https://youtu.be/vjiFNVCOs4k).